arthurhobspice/arthurhobspice.github.io/about.markdown

 Unix workstations and servers, mainly SunOS/Solaris and Digital Unix.
 This and all the programming work during diploma and PhD laid the foundation for a lifelong IT career.

+My final PhD examination was in December 1999, I continued to work as system administrator and scientific researcher until February 2000.

 ## Professional experience

 ### Sun Microsystems (2000-2003)